anyuzer/draft-ra-wiki/development/node.md

 Currently, our standard is to use Node 6, and we will always strive to use the most recent Node [LTS](https://github.com/nodejs/LTS#lts-schedule1) (aka "long term support") version.
 We are looking forward to Node 8th, this fall `:)`

+Check out the [Node compatability table](http://node.green/) to see which features are supported by the current version.

 ## Who

 Developers, developers, developers, developers.